newsboat/newsboat/README.md

 Newsboat
 ========

-Newsboat is an actively maintained fork of Newsbeuter, an RSS/Atom feed reader for the text console.
+Newsboat is a fork of Newsbeuter, an RSS/Atom feed reader for the text console.
+The only difference is that Newsboat is actively maintained while Newsbeuter isn't.

 Downloading
 -----------